Nessi-datatool/nessi/docs/features.md

 # Features Guide

-Nessi provides a comprehensive set of features for data analysis and processing.
+nessi.dev provides a comprehensive set of features for data analysis and processing.
 All features are available for personal use, while enterprise users may require additional licenses for certain advanced features.

 ## Core Features